-The following morning the sun had gone (and would barely reappear for the rest of my 200 mile stroll) and a gusting wind blew horizontal, wet snow across the village of Reeth.
+The following morning the sun had gone (and would barely return for the rest of my 200-mile stroll) and a gusting wind blew horizontal, wet snow across the village of Reeth.

 But we did have to press on and so – with one last, sad glance at the roaring fire – Pat and I donned several layers and set out, heroically, into the biting cold and driving snow.

 There were no extensive views today as the path wandered through woods and cut across farmland, with misty snowfall all about.

 I suspect even on clear days, that this eleven-mile stage is a little low-key, after crossing the Lakes and the Pennines.
 It was pretty enough, but there was no great excitement, no thrills.
 But it would be a short day and I ought to stop grumbling.

 The blizzard-lite conditions obscured the path and sleet scratched our eyeballs, making looking up ahead painful.

 So, for the most part, I traipsed behind Pat, head down, singing show-tunes.

 I’m sure in finer, clearer weather the views would have been gentle and pastoral but frankly, who knows?